-If an accident involving Tulsa Transit left you with injuries, and you believe the transit authority is at fault, you might be able to recoup compensation for your damages.
+If an accident involving a city vehicle left you with injuries, and you believe the transit authority is at fault, you might be able to recoup compensation for your damages.

-What Kinds of Damages Might Be Suffered in an Accident with Tulsa Transit?
+What Kinds of Damages Might Be Suffered in an Accident?

-If you were involved in an accident with Tulsa Transit, you might be able to recoup compensation for your damages.
+If you were involved in an accident with a city bus or train, you might be able to recoup compensation for your damages.
 You could suffer life-altering injuries in an accident.

 Always notify the proper authorities after such an accident, so an accident can be completed.
 Establish medical treatment right away, or you might destroy your chances to have a successful personal injury claim.

 Maintain documentation to show your damages, such as medical records, medical bills, proof of missed work and lost wages, and repair estimates.

 Here are just a few of the damages that might be applicable after an accident with public transit:

 - Past and future lost wages